riryrizkiyah/Basic-Visualization/README.md

 # Basic-Visualization

 ## Objective
-- Gain & visualize 4 insights from Ames housing dataset [Link]:
-○ Count of one categorical feature
+- Gain & visualize 4 insights from Ames housing dataset -- Count of one categorical feature
 ○ Distribution of one continuous feature
 ○ Categorical-continuous
 ○ Continuous-continuous